 Jewelry-making is a unique craft and that means there are many ways a product can be created.
+All Kind Karma jewelry is locally made in the Toronto area and handcrafted by at-risk and transitioning homeless youth.
 Here are some of common questions we typically hear about our pieces:

 Is the term "gold-filled" the same as "gold-plated"?
 What's the difference?

 Gold plating is a very thin layer of gold applied to a brass base or other metal/alloy through an electroplating process.
 Gold plating is estimated to contain only 0.05% or less of gold which causes it to wear off rather quickly and expose the brass base product.
 Furthermore, gold plating does not stand up to heat, water or wear over time.